Corporate

 Executive Officer Diversity

 The Corporation has a Diversity Policy that outlines the Corporation’s approach to achieving and maintaining greater diversity on the Corporation’s senior management team.
-The policy provides that in fulfilling their roles of considering candidates for senior management appointments, the Chief Executive Officer of the Corporation considers candidates that are highly qualified based on their experience, education, expertise, judgment, personal qualities, and general and sector-specific knowledge; and review potential candidates from a variety of backgrounds and perspectives, having in mind the Corporation’s diversity objectives, including the specific objective of gender diversity.
+The policy provides that in fulfilling their roles of considering candidates for senior management appointments, the Chief Executive Officer of the Corporation considers candidates that are highly qualified based on their experience, education, expertise, judgment, personal qualities, and general and sector-specific knowledge; and review potential candidates from a variety of backgrounds and perspectives.
 The Corporation’s Diversity Policy provides that the Chief Executive Officer of the Corporation will assess the effectiveness of the senior management appointment process at achieving the Corporation’s diversity objectives on an annual basis.
-Furthermore, the policy provides that the Corporation will engage, from time to time, with senior management of the Corporation’s publicly traded subsidiaries, through its representation on their boards, on the implementation of their respective diversity policies relating to the senior management appointment process.
+Furthermore, the policy provides that the Corporation will engage, from time to time, with senior management of the Corporation’s publicly traded subsidiaries, through its representation on their boards, on the implementation of their respective diversity policies.

 The Corporation is committed to cultivating a diverse and inclusive culture, selecting the best person to fulfill senior management roles based on merit and suitability.
 The Corporation has not adopted a target regarding members of the Designated Groups in executive officer positions as such arbitrary targets are not in the best interests of the Corporation.
 The Board believes that diversity is important to ensure that the profiles of senior management provide the necessary range of perspectives, experience and expertise required to achieve effective management.
 The Board recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role of women in contributing to diversity of perspective in senior management roles.
 Accordingly, the Corporation offers a variety of internal initiatives to its female employees such as career advancement counselling and sponsors the participation of its high-performing female employees in external programs, including conferences and higher education programs, in order to prepare female employees for advancement to senior positions.

-Women, “members of visible minorities”, “persons with disabilities” and “Aboriginal peoples” (each as defined in the Employment Equity Act (Canada)) do not currently occupy any of the executive officer positions with the Corporation, although the Corporation has two officers who are members of visible minorities.
-As at December 31, 2023, women did not occupy positions (0 per cent) of Executive Officers or Officers at the Corporation, however, 52 per cent of positions at the management level at the Corporation were held by women.
+Women, “members of visible minorities”, “persons with disabilities” and “Aboriginal peoples” (each as defined in the Employment Equity Act (Canada)) do not currently occupy any of the executive officer positions with the Corporation (0 per cent), although the Corporation has two officers who are members of visible minorities and 48 per cent of management roles at the Corporation are held by women.

-The Corporation’s publicly traded subsidiaries, Lifeco and IGM, have publicly disclosed that women currently hold five and seven executive officer positions at such respective subsidiaries (including their respective principal subsidiaries).
-As a result, women hold a total of 12 executive officer positions within the Corporation’s group companies (including its publicly traded subsidiaries and their respective principal subsidiaries), representing 39 per cent of the total number of executive officer positions at such entities.
-Currently, there are five “members of visible minorities” (representing 16 per cent of the executive officers of the Corporation's publicly traded subsidiaries), one “person with disabilities” (representing 3 per cent of the executive officers of the Corporation's publicly traded subsidiaries) and no “Aboriginal peoples” (each as defined in the Employment Equity Act (Canada)) in executive officer positions at the Corporation and its publicly traded subsidiaries.
+The Corporation’s publicly traded subsidiaries, Lifeco and IGM, have publicly disclosed that women currently hold six and eight executive officer positions at such respective subsidiaries (including their respective principal subsidiaries).
+As a result, women hold a total of 14 executive officer positions within the Corporation’s group companies (including its publicly traded subsidiaries and their respective principal subsidiaries), representing 46 per cent of the total number of executive officer positions at such entities.
+Currently, there are three “members of visible minorities” (representing 10 per cent of the executive officers of the Corporation’s publicly traded subsidiaries), no “person with disabilities” and no “Aboriginal peoples” (each as defined in the Employment Equity Act (Canada)) in executive officer positions at the Corporation and its publicly traded subsidiaries.

 Shareholder Engagement

 Power Corporation engages with its shareholders on an ongoing basis, in a variety of ways, tailored to its particular context as a holding company.
 By engaging with a broad range of stakeholders through open dialogue, both formally and informally, senior management gains a better understanding of key topics and can make better decisions on important issues.
-In 2023, the Chair of the Human Resources Committee and members of management engaged with shareholders and independent proxy advisors on a variety of topics, including governance matters and the Corporation’s approach to executive compensation.
+In 2024 and early 2025, the Lead Director and Chair of the Human Resources Committee and/or members of management engaged with shareholders and independent proxy advisors on a variety of topics, including governance matters, Indigenous reconciliation, climate and the Corporation’s approach to executive compensation.

 There are many ways for stakeholders to engage with the Corporation: